ML-Forum/Linear-Regression/README.md

-# This is the basic theory and sample code for linear regression
+# This repo includes the basic theory and sample code for linear regression

 #### This code takes a toy dataset and applies linear regression both manually and using libraries